smgriffin/ankiSwirl/README.md

 Changelog

-V0.2 - Added additional chapters, improved cloze and tags V0.1 - Uploaded the original deck
+V0.2 - Added additional chapters, improved cloze and tags

+V0.1 - Uploaded the original deck

-To do
+To do:
-Continue to add more cards and tutorials
+1. Continue to add more cards and tutorials
-Adjust tags to better reflect the tutorial titles
+2. Adjust tags to better reflect the tutorial titles